pagkly/Zed/Investopedia3/How Does a Tax Lien Work.md

 The simplest way to get out of a federal tax lien is to pay the taxes owed.
 However, if this is not possible, there are other ways to deal with a lien with the cooperation of the IRS.

 -   The IRS will consider releasing a tax lien if the taxpayer agrees to a payment plan with an automatic withdrawal monthly until the debt is satisfied.
--   The taxpayer may be able to [discharge](https://www.investopedia.com/terms/d/debt-discharge.asp) a specific property, effectively removing it from the lien.
+-   The taxpayer may be able to [[discharge]](https://www.investopedia.com/terms/d/debt-discharge.asp) a specific property, effectively removing it from the lien.
 Not all taxpayers or properties are eligible for discharge.
-IRS [Publication 783](https://www.irs.gov/pub/default_path_no_value/p783.pdf) details regulations about discharging property.
+IRS [[Publication 783]](https://www.irs.gov/pub/default_path_no_value/p783.pdf) details regulations about discharging property.
 -   Subordination does not actually remove the lien from any property but it sometimes makes it easier for the taxpayer to obtain another mortgage or loan.
-IRS [Form 14134](https://www.irs.gov/pub/irs-pdf/f14134.pdf) is used to apply for such action.
+IRS [[Form 14134]](https://www.irs.gov/pub/irs-pdf/f14134.pdf) is used to apply for such action.
 -   Yet another process, withdrawal of notice, removes the public notice of a federal tax lien.
-The taxpayer is still liable for the debt, but under withdrawal, the IRS does not compete with any other creditors for the debtor’s property.
-[Form 12277](https://www.irs.gov/pub/irs-pdf/f12277.pdf) is the application.
+The taxpayer is still liable for the debt, but under withdrawal, the IRS does not compete with any other creditors for the debtor’s property. [[Form 12277]](https://www.irs.gov/pub/irs-pdf/f12277.pdf) is the application.

-If repaying the taxes is simply impossible, the taxpayer must pay as much of the debt as possible and seek dismissal of the balance in [bankruptcy court](https://www.investopedia.com/terms/b/bankruptcy-court.asp).
+If repaying the taxes is simply impossible, the taxpayer must pay as much of the debt as possible and seek dismissal of the balance in [[bankruptcy court]](https://www.investopedia.com/terms/b/bankruptcy-court.asp).

 ## What Happens Next